-These are collectively designed to optimise hydrological conditions (ideally and where possible water-levels <10 cm) for climate action benefits and to accelerate the trajectory of the site towards a naturally functioning ecosystem, and eventually a reduced carbon source/carbon sink again.
-In some areas of dry cutaway this trajectory will be significantly longer and it is not feasible in the short-term to re-wet some areas, which will develop other habitats.
-Other areas will naturally have deeper water).
+These measures are collectively designed to optimise hydrological conditions (ideally and where possible waterlevels <10 cm) for climate action benefits and to accelerate the trajectory of the site towards a naturally functioning ecosystem and, eventually, a carbon sink again.
+In some areas of dry cutaway this timeline will be significantly longer and it is not feasible in the short-term to re-wet some areas, which will develop other habitats.
 The key to optimising climate action benefits is the restoration of suitable hydrological conditions and more intensive intervention means that the extent of suitable hydrological conditions can be optimised.
 These measures are designed to encourage the development of peat-forming habitats, where possible.
 They are also designed to further slow the movement of water across the site (with the site acting similarly to a constructed wetland), slowing the release of water (improving local water attenuation) and water quality is also expected to improve as the site returns to a naturally functioning peatland ecosystem.
-The measures will also accelerate the development of new habitats for a range of species under pressure in the wider landscape and will have the potential to develop habitats (e.g. Annex I raised bog, wetlands that support wader water birds of conservation interest) that will contribute towards the delivery of national biodiversity objectives.

-Pollagh Bog is proposed to be part of this proposed Scheme (PCAS) and this rehabilitation plan outlines the approach taken.
+Derries Bog is proposed to be part of this this proposed Scheme (PCAS) and this rehabilitation plan outlines the approach taken.